-Definition and types of externalities, Externalities and efficiency, Internalization of externalities: corrective taxes and subsidies, pollution rights.
+Definition and types of externalities, Externalities and efficiency, Internalization of externalities: corrective taxes and subsidies, Coase theorem, significance of Coase theorem, application of Coase theorem and pollutionrights

-UNIT 3: Public Revenue
+UNIT 3:PublicRevenue (13Lecture)

 Tax and non-tax revenue, direct and indirect taxes, effects of tax on production, distribution and economic activities.
-Benefit theory, Ability to pay theory, Burden of taxation: Neutrality in taxation, shifting and incidence of taxation.
+Principles of taxation - Benefit theory, Ability to pay theory, Burden of taxation: Neutrality in taxation, shifting and incidence of taxation, allocative and equity aspect of taxation.